Beta II: Cultural activities

 The 1082 CE Banajipet inscription states that Beta II gifted land and a house site to a Jaina temple established by Medarasa, another vassal of the Chalukya king Vikramaditya alias Tribhuvana-malla.
 Medarasa came from the Ugravadiya family of Vengomtakula, and like Beta, bore the title Maha-mandaleshvara.

 The 1098 CE Kazipet inscription records the construction of locality called Shiva-pura in Anumakonda, and of a shrine called Beteshvara ("Lord of Beta") named after Beta.
 It appears that Beta commissioned the village and the temple, and his son Durga-raja granted Shiva-pura to the Shaivite ascetic Rameshvara Pandita on 24 November 1090, on the occasion of a solar eclipse.
 Rameshvara belonged to the Kalamukha sect, and was the acharya of Mallikarjuna-Shila matha of Shriparvata.
 Another part of the Kazipet inscription states that a minister of Durga-raja established a Kirti-stambha in 1098 CE.

-Inscirptions
+Inscriptions

 Following inscriptions from Beta II's reign have been discovered.